hexalang/Hexa/docs/reference.md

     fun draw() {}
 }

-class Circle extends Shape {
+// Single inheritance (first in the list) but any number of traits or interfaces allowed (in any order) class Circle Shape Trait Interface {
     fun draw() { // NOTE `override` is not required - but signature must match
         // Draw circle
     }